philtrem/tetris-clone/README.md

 - Open INDEX.HTML file in a browser to launch

-- USE 'X' and 'Z' keyboard keys to rotate pieces
+- USE 'Z' and 'X' on the keyboard to rotate pieces